 The project has also prepared a flier advising the availability of the two new resources in different languages.

 Also, the project has identified an existing NEMICS video involving a high grade glioma patients/carer/family story for translation into the 10 languages.
-The video is being translated with sub titles in 10 languages and is expected to be completed this month.
+The video is was also translated, using subtitles, into the 10 languages.

 The preparation of the brain tumour patient resources for both English speaking and CALD patients is unique.
 No other country has provided resources in the same number of languages for its brain tumour patients and so the resources are likely to be frequently read on the internet.
 It is hoped that the new resources and videos will be widely used across countries to provide SUPPORT to brain tumour patients.

-The new materials will be placed on the BTAA website in May 2019.
-The new resources will be able to be easily downloaded and printed in whichever language is required.
-And medical staff will be able to provide brain tumour pathway information in the language of choice for patients and their families.
+The new materials have been placed on the BTAA website (see here) and are easily downloaded and printed in whichever language is required.
+Medical staff will now be able to provide brain tumour pathway information in the language of choice for patients and their families.

-For more information on the project see our news page and contact Tricia by emailing email@example.com.
+For more information on the project see our news page, or contact Tricia by emailing email@example.com.

 Thanks to Cancer Australia, The University of Queensland and NEMICS for your assistance in producing the new resources for patients.

-A national launch of the new resources will be held in the first half of 2019.
+A national launch of the new resources was held in Capital Cities in the first half of 2019.